shaked6540/csharp/README.md

 `csharp` can be configured using a config file, simply place a 'Config.json' file in the same folder as the exectueable and add the following properties.

-Note: you don't need to add all of them, they are all optional
+Note: you don't need to add all of them, they are all optional.

 - Assemblies: An array of strings containing file names of assemblies that will be loaded when `csharp` runs.
 Usually, there will be a bunch of dll files here.
 The assemblies must be in the same folder as the executeable
 - Namespaces: An array of strings containing names of namespaces that will be included when running `csharp`.
 This is equivalent to "using x;"